 |n 2||n||/n/ = [n, ŋ]||no|

-There is one additional "vowel companion" glyph, 7, which is silent and not listed among the letters of the alphabet.
-(See the next lesson)
+There is one additional glyph termed the "vowel companion", 7, which is also silent and not listed among the letters of the alphabet.
+(See the next lesson for more.)

 Some letters have more than one possible pronunciation: